Building your own sauna - what to consider

 Sauna equipment

-The sauna heater itself is of course the most important equipment in the sauna.
-Depending on the design of the sauna, it is recommended to place the sauna heater in a corner.
+The sauna heater itself is of course the most important piece of equipment in the sauna.
+Depending on the design of the sauna, we recommend placing the heater in a corner.
 This allows the heat to be distributed most evenly in the room.
-No wall coverings made of tiles, metal or similar materials should be placed near the heater, as these unpleasantly increase the one-sided heat radiation.
-A wooden grille is recommended to protect visitors from accidental contact with the hot sauna heater.
-The sauna control unit is installed on the outside wall of the sauna and controls the heater.
+No wall panelling made of tiles, metal or similar materials should be placed near the heater, as these increase the heat radiation from one side in an unpleasant way.
+A wooden grille is recommended to protect visitors from accidentally touching the hot sauna heater.
+The sauna control unit is installed on the outside wall of the sauna, which controls the heater.

 Use a foot tub to warm up your feet before a sauna session.

-As a rule, wooden versions are also preferred for the water bucket and the sauna ladle.
-Even though stainless steel tubs and ladles look very chic, they can heat up very unpleasantly.
+As a rule, wooden versions are also preferred for the water bucket and sauna ladle.
+Even if stainless steel buckets and ladles look very stylish, they can heat up very unpleasantly.
 The same applies to door handles and any handrails.
 The sauna benches themselves should of course be made of splinter-free, resin-free and cleanly smoothed wood of a suitable quality.
-Wood types such as birch, alder, lime or poplar can also be used here.
+Wood species such as birch, alder, lime or poplar can also be used.

-If sauna stones are used, the quantity depends on the total volume of the sauna and, of course, on the stone capacity of the respective stove.
-It goes without saying that suitable materials should be used for sauna stones.
-Diorites, granites, basalt stones and gneiss are recommended.
+If sauna stones are used, the quantity depends on the total volume of the sauna and, of course, on the stone capacity of the respective heater.
+It goes without saying that suitable materials must be used for sauna stones.
+Diorite, granite, basalt stones and gneiss are recommended.
 Other materials are unsuitable.

 Matching categories: